cs50/cs50.readthedocs.io/submit50.md

    ```
 1. Execute
    ```
-   ssh git@github.com
+   ssh -T -p443 git@ssh.github.com
    ```
-   to add `github.com` to the list of known hosts for `ssh`, answering "yes" if prompted whether you're sure you want to continue connecting.
+   to add `ssh.github.com` to the list of known hosts for `ssh`, answering "yes" if prompted whether you're sure you want to continue connecting.
 If all goes well, you should see the message

     ```
     Hi <USERNAME>!
 You've successfully authenticated, but GitHub does not provide shell access.